kevinolega/homepage/now.md

 I'm currently exploring the creation and editing of videos.
 A sample will be available at [my call center tips job application website](http://callcentertrainingtips.com/basics).

-At the final stage of creating a website for [Teacher Barbara, a professional private filipino English tutor](http://philippinesprivateenglishtutors.com/).
+At the final stage of creating a website for [Teacher Barbara, a professional private Filipino English tutor](http://philippinesprivateenglishtutors.com/).

 ### personal